basham/swit-workshop-a11y/slides.md

 NVDA and Firefox will most quickly reveal issues with your markup.
 They pay the most attention to accessibility standards.
 Then use VoiceOver on macOS and iOS as a secondary quality check.

 Each screen reader has its own personality.
 The browser pairing will modify that personality.
-No need to force one screen reader to say what other says.
+There is no need to force one screen reader to say what other says.